nitya308/nuggets-game/IMPLEMENTATION.md

 their gold, leaving a new pile at their last location.
 This is done in the plyer_quit function which updates the game’s gold counter and variable tracking the number of gold left.

-Player implements: Player who quits before the end of the game gives up their gold, leaving a new pile at their last location.
-This is done in the plyer_quit function which updates the game’s gold counter and variable tracking the number of gold left.